AstroBoy1/AstroBoy1.github.io/docs/about.md

 permalink: /about/
 ---

 I'm a PhD student in Artificial Intelligence.
-I'm also an avid chess player.